alexfriedman39/alexfriedman39.fastrobots.github.io/Lab5.md

 for the videos/graphs i have for Kp = 0.008 and Ki = 0.000001, note that car continued to 1 ft but only 500 data points were collected
 ->after, changed it to record 1000 since now a higher frequency requires more storage in order to see full car behavior

+PD controller seemed to work better than PID
+- integrator windup protection did not seem to make it better for whatever reason, going forward with my analysis will just be PD

 ### 5000 Level - Wind-Up Protection
 point to my implementation above